ArtemGermanenko/Germanenko/README.md

   }
  }
  ```
- * `GET /student/task/tasks-list?id=...` - gets array of all task of certain student.
+ * `GET /student/task/tasks-list?id=...` - gets array of all tasks of certain student.

  Receives in query: